Halloween Chocolate Covered Strawberries

 Note: I prefer using candy melts because I find that they are easier to work with in general.
 However, should you use semisweet chocolate chips, add a teaspoon of shortening or butter as you melt the chocolate.

 This is meant to be a brief overview of the Halloween Chocolate Covered Strawberries recipe.
-For step-by-step instructions and a full printable recipe card with ingredients, please scroll down to the teal box below or Jump to Recipe.
+For step-by-step instructions and a full printable recipe card with ingredients, please scroll down to the teal box below.

 🔪Instructions